Back to blogs

 The courts and the neighborhood

-The vibe on court swings with the time of day.
-Early mornings lean quiet and focused, populated by adults sneaking in a hit before work, trading rhythmic rallies under cool East Bay air.
-Afternoons bring a livelier mix: juniors working through drills, parents chatting on the sidelines, and doubles regulars staking out their familiar spots.
-Evenings often feel like a reunion, with regulars rotating through courts, catching up between sets, and watching the last matches finish as the sky dims.
+The mood shifts with the time of day.
+Early mornings are quiet and focused, adults squeezing in a hit before work.
+Afternoons widen out: juniors drilling, parents on the sidelines, doubles regulars in their usual spots.
+Evenings bring the social side, players rotating through courts and catching up between sets as the sky dims.

 How to play here